Synonym(s): Achyranthes philoxeroides

 Duration and Habit: Perennial Herb

 Ecological Threat: Alligatorweed forms thick mats that crowd out native aquatic vegetation, retard water flow, lower dissolved oxygen levels, and increase sedimentation.
 Flooding may result from impeded drainage.
 Can restrict water flow for irrigation.
-Inhibits fishing.
+Inhibits fishing, and other water recreation.

 Biology & Spread: Reproduces vegetatively from stolons.
 Each node or fragment with a node is capable of producing a new plant.
 Plants are highly competitive and have rapid growth rates.
 Plants rarely grow in water deeper than 2 m.
 Seeds rarely develop, and those that do are seldom viable.